oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/io/BrokerStorage.md

    - This code defines a `BrokerStorage` trait and a `BrokerRocksDBStorage` class that implements it.
 It provides methods to add a broker and retrieve active brokers from a RocksDB database.

 2. What other dependencies does this code have?
-   - This code imports several classes from other packages, including `org.rocksdb`, `org.alephium.flow.model`, `org.alephium.io`, and `org.alephium.protocol.model`.
+   - This code imports several classes from other packages, including `org.rocksdb`, `org.oxygenium.flow.model`, `org.oxygenium.io`, and `org.oxygenium.protocol.model`.
 It also extends a `KeyValueStorage` trait and a `RocksDBKeyValueStorage` class.

 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, version 3 or later.